Will My Wedding Be Affected By Coronavirus?

 Can I get wedding insurance to cover Coronavirus?

 At present, most of the major wedding insurance suppliers are not selling new policies.
 The few that are doing so are generally not covering Coronavirus.
-Instead, they are focusing on weddings further down the line when – fingers crossed – a vaccine is in place and the pandemic is behind us.
+Instead, they are focusing on weddings further down the line when - fingers crossed - the vaccine rollout is successful and the pandemic is behind us.
 Due to the limited number of options, now might not be the best time to shop for insurance for your wedding.

 If you already have wedding insurance, you may be covered for cancellation if you or your close family are ill or if the venue is closed down by the local authority.
 We’d recommend reading the small print of your insurance.
 All insurers should have coronavirus updates and FAQs so you should know exactly what you are covered for.
 However, there is a lot of debate about whether you’ll be able to claim, and if you are able to, what you’ll be covered for.